webpack/webpack.js.org/src/content/guides/shimming.md

   document.body.appendChild(component());
 ```

 T> Note that we aren't binding the `import` to a variable.
-This is because polyfills simply run on there own, prior to the rest of the code base, allowing us to then assume certain native functionality exists.
+This is because polyfills simply run on their own, prior to the rest of the code base, allowing us to then assume certain native functionality exists.

 Now while this is one approach, __including polyfills in the main bundle is not recommended__ because this penalizes modern browsers users by making them download a bigger file with unneeded scripts.

-Let's move our `import` to a new file, add the [`whatwg-fetch`](https://github.com/github/fetch) polyfill and a script that fetches some data:
+Let's move our `import` to a new file and add the [`whatwg-fetch`](https://github.com/github/fetch) polyfill:

 ``` bash
 npm i --save whatwg-fetch